Edzelf/Esp-radio/README.md

 #
 ```

-In this example I published the command “uppreset=1” to the radio.
-The radio published the IP-adress
+In this example I published the command "uppreset=1" to the radio.
+The radio published the IP address
 192.168.12.23 to the broker (once every 10 minutes).

 ## Arduino IDE Installation For ESP-Radio